The Múlagljúfur Canyon a hike you don’t want to miss

 • Tip: This location does not work well in harsh sunlight for photography.
 Depending on the sun’s direction, the waterfall or part of the canyon may be in very dark shadow areas.
 Nonetheless, this is an amazing location to visit at any time of the day.

-If you are looking for car rental options, I can recommend Blue Car Rental (with a 5% discount through thePhotoHikes!) for cars and CampEasy for Camper Vans.
+If you are looking for car rental options, I can recommend Blue Car Rental (with a 5% discount through ThePhotoHikes, read more about it here!).

 As mentioned earlier, I will present two different versions of this hike.